rrazcueta/moonveil/docs/players/01-rolling.md

 ## The Core Resolution

-When you take a significant action, roll 2d6 and compare to the **Dice Check** (**DC**).
+When you take a risk, roll 2d6 and compare to the **Dice Check** (**DC**).
 At or over the DC is a success.
 If the result of the roll is unfavorable you can choose to do one or both of the following.

 1. **Pocket**: Replace one of the dice with your Pocket
 2. **Push**: Mark a pip in a relevant Ability to reroll